pilotmoon/popclipweb/site/guide/basic-usage.md

 After PopClip appears it will stay on screen until you select an action.
 You can make it disappear without selecting an action by doing one of the following:

 - **Click anywhere** outside the PopClip bar.
 - **Press any key**: PopClip will disappear and the key you pressed will be sent to the app underneath.
-(In keyboard control mode, some keys will perform actions within PopClip.)
+(Note: in keyboard control mode, some keys will perform actions within PopClip.)
 - **Move the pointer** away from the PopClip bar.
 - **Scroll** with the mouse wheel or trackpad.